HEAresearch/ANN-on-oxidation-behaviour-of-AlCrFeMnNiW-HEAs/readme_hea.md

 We have provided the sample dataset in "input_data.xlsx", "target_data.xlsx".

-# In order to access the complete dataset, please send us an email at .
+# In order to access the complete dataset, please send us an email at vkt@iiti.ac.in.